iloveagent57/mock-all-things/README.md

 # mock-all-things
 Examples of using mock for python unit tests

+Mock for python 2.7: http://www.voidspace.org.uk/python/mock/ (Lots of great examples in here, too)

+From the library's homepage:

+"mock is a library for testing in Python.
+It allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.

+mock is now part of the Python standard library, available as unittest.mock in Python 3.3 onwards.

+mock provides a core Mock class removing the need to create a host of stubs throughout your test suite.
+After performing an action, you can make assertions about which methods / attributes were used and arguments they were called with.
+You can also specify return values and set needed attributes in the normal way.

+Additionally, mock provides a patch() decorator that handles patching module and class level attributes within the scope of a test, along with sentinel for creating unique objects.
+See the quick guide for some examples of how to use Mock, MagicMock and patch().

+Mock is very easy to use and is designed for use with unittest.
+Mock is based on the ‘action -> assertion’ pattern instead of ‘record -> replay’ used by many mocking frameworks."

 # Why Write Unit Tests?
 Unit tests are
 Let's ask Google: https://www.google.com/search?q=what's+the+value+of+unit+tests